 “We know that what we do within the first few minutes of life can help make sure the right babies are getting the right care — and can improve health for the rest of a child’s life.
 That’s really compelling,” says Dr. Katheria.

-For the media: To speak with Dr. Katheria about neonatal research, contact Senior Public Relations Specialist Erica Carlson at email@example.com or 858-499-3052.
+For the news media: To speak with Dr. Katheria about neonatal research for an upcoming story, contact Senior Public Relations Specialist Erica Carlson at firstname.lastname@example.org.